Biogenic sulfide corrosion: Corrosion

 Sulfuric acid produced by microorganisms will interact with the surface of the structure material.
 For ordinary Portland cement, it reacts with the calcium hydroxide in concrete to form calcium sulfate.
-This change simultaneously destroys the polymeric nature of calcium hydroxide and substitutes a larger molecule into the matrix causing pressure and spalling of the adjacent concrete and aggregate particles.
+This change simultaneously destroys the polymeric nature of calcium hydroxide.
+It substitutes a larger molecule into the matrix, causing pressure and spalling of the adjacent concrete and aggregate particles.
 The weakened crown may then collapse under heavy overburden loads.
-Even within a well-designed sewer network, a rule of thumb in the industry suggests that 5% of the total length may/will suffer from biogenic corrosion.
+Even within a well-designed sewer network, a rule of thumb in the industry suggests that 5% of the total length may suffer from biogenic corrosion.
 In these specific areas, biogenic sulfide corrosion can deteriorate metal or several millimeters per year of concrete (see Table).

 For calcium aluminate cements, processes are completely different because they are based on another chemical composition.
 At least three different mechanisms contribute to the better resistance to biogenic corrosion: